 - To Store in fridge: Place leftover casserole in an airtight storage container in the refrigerator for up to 4 days.

-- To Freeze: Store leftovers in an airtight freezer-safe storage container in the freezer for up to 3 months. *I do not recommend freezing it if you are using cauliflower rice, as it does not freeze well.
+- To Freeze: Store leftovers in an airtight container in the freezer for up to 3 months. *I do not recommend freezing it if you are using cauliflower rice, as it does not freeze well.

 🍲Dutch ovens

-It's actually a DUTCH OVEN.
-In fact, it's my very first Dutch oven!
-Now I'm wondering where it's been all my life only wishing I had bought one years ago.
-I love that Dutch ovens brown food on the sides when you are cooking on the stove top and then go straight to the oven.
-They are made of cast iron, then coated, so they also retain heat really well.
+They are made of cast iron, and then coated, so they also retain heat well.
 They are heavy and last forever.
-BUT if you buy a color coated one (and why wouldn't you?!) just make sure you are very careful with it - the color can chip off pretty easily.
-You can learn more about the joys of cooking with Dutch ovens HERE! (and see my Amazon recommendations in NOTES)
+But if you buy a color-coated one (and why wouldn't you?!) just make sure you are very careful with it - the color can chip off pretty easily.

-So if you are looking for a healthy, easy, delicious and Weight Watchers friendly Stuffed Pepper Casserole, then give this one a try!
+So if you are looking for a healthy, easy, delicious, and Weight Watchers friendly Stuffed Pepper Casserole, then give this one a try!

-📋 Stuffed Green Pepper Casserole Recipe
+📋 WW Stuffed Green Pepper Casserole Recipe

 Ingredients